Diaphoretickes: History

 "The most inclusive clade containing Bigelowiella natans (Rhizaria), Tetrahymena thermophila (Alveolata), Thalassiosira pseudonana (Stramenopiles), and Arabidopsis thaliana (Archaeplastida), but not Homo sapiens (Opisthokonta), Dictyostelium discoideum (Amoebozoa) or Euglena gracilis (Excavata).
 This is a branch-based definition in which all of the specifiers are extant."

 In the following years, higher quality phylogenetic analyses recovered more protists that fall into this definition (e.g., telonemids, centrohelids, katablepharids), leading to new clades within Diaphoretickes, such as Haptista (centrohelids and haptophytes) and Cryptista (cryptomonads, katablepharids and relatives).

 In 2015, Cavalier-Smith and co-authors rejected the name Diaphoretickes proposed by the ISOP, arguing that it was "an entirely unnecessary, and less euphonious third synonym with no intuitive meaning [...] which is destabilising and should not be used".
-Instead, they suggested converting a pre-existing taxonomic name, Corticata, for the superkingdom containing Chromista and Archaeplastida (Plantae).
-This did not reach consensus, and Diaphoretickes remains widely accepted by the scientific community as the name of this major eukaryotic clade.
+Instead, they suggested converting a pre-existing taxonomic name, Corticata, (Note: The taxonomic name Corticata has changed in composition several times.
+It was first coined by zoologist Edwin Ray Lankester in 1878 as one of the two categories of the Protozoa (the other being Gymnomyxa), which he interpreted as a subkingdom of animals.
+In his system, Corticata included flagellated protists, many of which fall in Diaphoretickes (e.g., heterokonts, dinoflagellates, ciliates), while Gymnomyxa (meaning 'naked slime') included amoebae.
+In 2002, evolutionary biologist Thomas Cavalier-Smith adopted these two names as subkingdoms of his own proposed kingdom Protozoa.
+He redefined Corticata to group Excavata and Rhizaria, due to similarities in their cytoskeleton.
+This definition was polyphyletic and fell out of use.
+Cavalier-Smith repurposed Corticata in 2015 as the superkingdom containing Chromista and Plantae (Archaeplastida).) for the superkingdom containing Chromista and Plantae (Archaeplastida).
+This did not reach consensus.